tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ---

-### 11. Instructor Do: Facilitated Discussion About FinTech Domains (10 min)
+### 11. Instructor Do: Facilitated Discussion About Finance and Technology (10 min)

-This section will be a discussion of the current state of the FinTech industry and which financial sectors have been positively impacted by technological innovation.
+This section will be a brief discussion on the positive impacts that technology has had on the finance world, which will then transition to the topic of specific FinTech domains whose traditional financial activities have replaced with more efficient means via the benefits of technological innovation.

 Ask the students the following questions: